SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/SUnitExample.md

 @cha:sunitexample
 In this chapter we present a small example showing how simple it is to use SUnit.
-Before going into the details of SUnit \(see next Chapter\), we will show a step by step example.
+Before going into the details of SUnit \(see next Chapter\), we will show a step-by-step example.
 We use an example that tests the class `Set`.
 Try entering the code as we go along.
-We will create a test i.e., create a context \(also called a fixture\), execute a stimulus and verify that some assertions are working.
+We will create a test i.e., create a context \(also called a fixture\), execute a stimulus, and verify that some assertions are working.

 If you already read the SUnit chapter on Pharo by Example book you can skip this chapter since